-1 A BILL to amend and reenact §60A-9-4, §60A-9-5 and §60A-9-5a of the Code of West Virginia, 2 1931, as amended; and to amend said code by adding thereto a new section, designated §60A-9-9, all relating to the Controlled Substances Monitoring Program database; 3 4 requiring reporting instances of an overdose or a suspected overdose to the database; 5 setting out elements to be reported; allowing access to the database to deans of the state's 6 medical schools or their designees for monitoring prescribing practices of prescribing 7 faculty and residents; allowing access to designated physician reviewers for medical 8 provider employers and hospital chief medical officers; allowing the Board of Pharmacy to 9 require that drugs of concern be reported to the database; exempting reporting 10 requirements for drugs of concern from criminal penalties; allowing agents for the Office 11 of Health Facility Licensure and Certification to access the database; allowing the Board 12 of Pharmacy to develop administrative penalties for not reporting drugs of concern; 13 providing for rulemaking; requiring the licensing boards to report to the Board of Pharmacy 14 when notified of unusual prescribing habits of a licensee; and making technical 15 corrections.
+AN ACT to amend and reenact §60A-9-4, §60A-9-5 and §60A-9-5a of the Code of West Virginia.
+1931, as amended; and to amend said code by adding thereto a new section, designated §60A-9-9, all relating to the Controlled Substances Monitoring Program database; requiring reporting instances of an overdose or a suspected overdose to the database; setting out elements to be reported; allowing access to the database to deans of the state's medical schools or their designees for monitoring prescribing practices of prescribing faculty members, prescribers and residents enrolled in a degree program at the school where the dean serves; allowing access to designated physician reviewers for medical provider employers; providing access to a physician reviewer designated by an employer of medical providers for monitoring prescribing practices of physicians, advance practice registered nurses or physician assistants in their employ; providing access to chief medical officers of a hospital or a physician designated by the chief executive officer of a hospital who does not have a chief medical officer for monitoring prescribing practices of prescribers who have admitting privileges to the hospital; providing that information obtained from accessing the West Virginia Controlled Substances Monitoring Program database shall be documented in a patient's medical record maintained by a private prescriber or any inpatient facility licensed pursuant to public health; allowing the Board of Pharmacy to require that drugs of concern be reported to the database: clarifying identity information required to be retained by dispensers of controlled substances regarding persons picking up prescriptions other than the patient; exempting reporting requirements for drugs of concern from criminal penalties; allowing duly authorized agents of the Office of Health Facility Licensure and Certification to access the database for use in certification, licensure and regulation of health facilities; providing that a failure to report drugs of concern may be considered a violation of the practice act of the prescriber and may result in discipline by the appropriate licensing board; providing for rulemaking; requiring the licensing boards to report to the Board of Pharmacy when notified of unusual prescribing habits of a licensee: and making technical corrections.